Skip to main content

 }

-The keys for the ledger fields and the delta (e.g., ledgerKey1_avgCost, delta_TargetPercent) are arbitrary for your own understanding.
-AutoConfig typically identifies the two ledger keys and the delta based on their order or by expecting three parameters after filterType.
+The keys for the ledger fields and the delta (for example, ledgerKey1_avgCost, delta_TargetPercent) are for readability.
+AutoConfig interprets the two ledger keys and the delta based on the values you supply.

-These filters work best with numerical ledger keys, like:
+These filters work best with numerical ledger keys, such as:

 • Bid, Ask, ABP